 .js files, and their compressed

 .js.gz equivalents.
 These three files exists for each of the TinyBase submodules.

 tinybase.js.gz files represent the master package of everything together (except the

-ui-react module, which always remains a standalone option).
+tools module, which always remain standalone options).
 Since many of the submodules share compiled-in dependencies, the master package is smaller to include than including all of the submodules separately.
 However, for a very minimal set of modules, you may save size by including them piecemeal.

 In the root of the